ufo-kit/ufo-filters/docs/filters.rst

         difference in the result from the classical algorithm is that there is no Gaussian profile used and from the nature of the fast algorithm, floating point precision errors might occur for large images.

+    .. gobj:prop:: estimate-sigma:boolean

+        Estimate sigma based on [#]_, which overrides :gobj:prop:`sigma` parameter value.
+Only the first image in a sequence is used for estimation and the estimated sigma is re-used for every consequent image.

     .. gobj:prop:: addressing-mode:enum